 - a.
-Identifying persons whose symptoms are suggestive of malaria, leprosy, tuberculosis, etc. during home visits, community level care and referral - Encouraging those who are put on treatment to take their drugs regularly - c.
-Encouraging the village community to take collective action to prevent spread of these infections and individuals to protect themselves from getting infected.
+Identifying persons whose symptoms are suggestive of malaria, leprosy, tuberculosis, etc. during home visits, community level care and referral - Encouraging the community to take collective action to prevent spread of these infections and individuals to protect themselves from getting infected - c.
+Identifying person with symptoms that are suggestive of non-communicable diseases like high blood pressure, high blood sugar, asthma and cancers.
+Refer them for screening and treatment.